 A minimum of six GCSEs at Grade C or above including both English Language and English Literature.

-The course provides a good foundation for further study of Sociology or related subjects at Higher Education and careers in Teaching, Social Work, Criminology, Charitable Organisations, and the Police.
+The course provides a good foundation for further study of Sociology or related subjects at Higher Education.

 Unit 1: Acquiring Culture: This unit considers how we learn our identity, and how the family is organised and has changed structure over time.